 This is the option of not developing the proposed residential development.
-Currently no Agricultural activities are taking place on this site although it is zoned as Agricultural Zone I. Although the no-go development might result in no potential negative environmental impacts, the direct and indirect socio-economic benefits of not constructing the residential development will not be realised.
-The need for additional housing opportunities in Kathu will not be realised.
+Currently no Agricultural activities are taking place on this site although it is zoned as Agricultural Zone I. However, the site is located adjacent to established residential developments.
+Although the